 Gay-Lussac’s law is an empirical generalization that notes the relationship between the temperature of a sample of gas and its pressure.
 Gay-Lussac’s law states “at a constant volume and amount, the pressure of a gas is directly proportional to the temperature of the gas.
 This law can be written mathematically as:

 - P/T = constant

 Basically, Gay-Lussac’s law tells us that if we heat up a sample of gas, we will see a corresponding increase in its pressure.
 Temperature is just a measure of molecular motion, so heating up a gas makes the constituent particles move faster.
-The faster the constituent molecules move, the more force they will exert against the walls of the container—the gas will exert a greater pressure.
+The faster the constituent molecules move, the more force they will exert against the walls of the container — the gas will exert greater pressure.
 Gay-Lussac’s law offers an explanation for why heating a sealed container of gas can blow the container up; the pressure exerted by the gas becomes too great for the material to handle and it ruptures.

 The last of the 4 pieces to the ideal gas equation is Avagadro’s law.
-Avagadro’s law states that the volume of a gas at a constant pressure and temperature is directly proportional to the amount of particles that make up the gas.
+Avagadro’s law states that the volume of a gas at constant pressure and temperature is directly proportional to the number of particles that make up the gas.
 Another way of stating the law is that if 2 samples of gas have the same volume at a constant temperature and pressure, then the 2 samples of gas have an identical number of particles.
 The equation for Avagadro’s law is: